artefactual/archivematica-docs/getting-started/overview/technical.rst

 available from one simple installation.
 Archivematica can also be installed directly on dedicated hardware via its own Ubuntu repository.
-Its client/server processing architecture allows it to be deployed in multi-node, distributed processing configurations to support large-scale, resource- intensive production environments.
+Its client/server processing architecture allows it to be deployed in multi-node, distributed processing configurations to support large-scale, resource-intensive production environments.

 :ref:`Back to the top <technical-arch>`